 Annual membership returns

-After 1 June each year, the Registrar produces a union membership return report.
+After 1 June each year, we produce a union membership return report.

-For general information on running an incorporated society, please refer to the relevant pages of the Incorporated Societies website.
+For general information on running an incorporated society and keeping its details up to date on the register, please refer to the information on the Incorporated Societies Register website.

 Annual financial statements

-The ISA requires every incorporated union society to have its annual financial statement approved at an annual general meeting, and to provide a copy of that statement to the Registrar of Incorporated Societies.
+The ISA requires every incorporated society to have its annual financial statements approved at an annual general meeting, and to provide a copy of those statements to the Registrar of Incorporated Societies.

 Changes to union rules